 However, his main passion was his family and took great joy having everyone together at their summer home at Holden Beach.
 He loved the ocean and since his days as a child working on the docks of Colonial Beach Virginia he has had strong connection to it.
 His great release was deep sea fishing but as a grandfather he loved teaching his grandchildren how to sail, handle a fishing rod and run a boat.
 Every morning the family was together he would dutifully make breakfast for his wife, children and grandchildren.
 He will be terribly missed by his family to include his wife of sixty years, Barbara Hubbard Wilson, His Daughter Elaine Wilson Alexander, her husband Dr. Matthew Alexander, his Daughter Carol Ann Wilson and her husband Carlo Pieroni, his son David Scott Wilson and his wife Ingrid Bialas-Wilson and his seven adoring grandchildren.
 He is also survived by his sister Connie Morrison of Burnsville Minnesota and numerous nieces and nephews.
 Last but not least, he will be missed by his devoted dog “Skip”.

 The service to celebrate the life of this extraordinary man will be Saturday at 11:00am at Macpherson Presbyterian Church, 3525 Cliffdale Road, Fayetteville NC.
 Memorial donations in lieu of flowers can be given in his name to the FTCC Foundation Scholarship fund at FTCC Foundation, PO Box 35236, Fayetteville, NC 28303.

-To send flowers to David "Dave" Graham Wilson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David "Dave" Graham Wilson, please visit our floral store.

 PO Box 35236, Fayetteville NC 28303